Skip to content

 cask c bool # Enable if it's a cask.

-$!`brew info {formula}`
+$`brew info {formula}`

 if confirm():

-$!`brew install{cask ? " --cask" : ""} {formula}`
+$`brew install{cask ? " --cask" : ""} {formula}`

-> brewi --help
+> brewi -h

 Facilitates checking a brew formula before installing it.